Red, Yellow, Blue

 Set up for success.
 Choose a space you don’t mind getting messy.

 Start with the primary colors: red, yellow, and blue.
 Squirt two colors side by side.
 Mix different combinations and notice what happens.
-Red and yellow makes orange.
+For example, red and yellow make orange.

-- What happens if I add more red?
+- What happens if you add more red?

 - More yellow?